 The climate conditions will also affect the time of recovery.
 Cooler weather is good for healing, but makes new growth a slower process.
 Extremely hot temperatures will further stress the burned lawn, and could aggravate the potential for a completely dead lawn.

 A healthy, lush lawn is an ecosystem.
 A burned lawn seriously messes with that lowly, but important environment.
-For example, soil is not exposed to sun, wind, and the erosion of traffic, when your lawn grass is growing properly.
-Take away the lush blades and you take away the protection for the soil and all the soil organisms.
-What does this mean?
+When your lawn grass is growing properly, soil is not exposed to sun, wind, and the erosion of traffic, Take away the thick, plentiful grass blades and you take away the protection for the soil and the very essential soil organisms.

 Failure to attend to this development will cause the roots near the top of the soil to get hot and stop functioning, even to die off.

 If the area is not too large where the grass burned, it would be very helpful to apply a thin layer of compost or fine screened mulch to protect the soil, hold in moisture, and keep the natural system intact for optimum recovery.

-A burned lawn should not be forced to shape up!
-It would be the equivalent of how you would feel if you took an energy drink, then tried to run a race while recovering from the flu.
+A burned lawn should not be forced to shape up according to your demands!
+It would be the equivalent of how you would feel if someone gave you an energy drink, then forced you to run a race, while recovering from the flu.

-The exception to this would be a granular, organic fertilizer that has only natural ingredients (feather meal, blood meal, etc) and no lawn chemicals added.
+The exception to this would be a granular, organic fertilizer that has only natural ingredients (feather meal, blood meal, etc.) and no lawn chemicals added.
 These release slowly and allow the grass to take up nutrients at the pace they are needed.

 to get more information and examples of how a homemade remedy and household recipes for grass treatment can dump on you a few unexpected surprises, and a burned lawn may not be the worst event.